JackHast/project_4/README.md

 The output of the embedding layer is then fed into the GlobalAveragePooling1D() layer which simply averages the arrays/vectors to produce a single 16 dimensional vector which is then fed into a hidden layer consisting of 15 neurons.
 Since we are doing binary classication on the headlines, the output layer consists of a single neuron with a sigmoid activation function.
 The structure of the NN was decided through trial and error, other models as LSTMs and GRUs were considered and implemented however did not improve performance.

+The final validation accuracy achieved was approximately 87%, however, the model still has serious defects.
+In particular, the probably the biggest flaw is that fact that it only classifies articles as either positive or negative and not also neutral.
+This means that many articles that contain no sentiment

 ## The Webpage

 Our Financial News Sentiment Analysis webpage serves as an interactive platform for users to evaluate the sentiment of financial news headlines.
 Leveraging a machine learning model, it analyses and interprets the sentiment of financial news related to specific ticker codes, companies, or markets within a user-defined date range.
 The webpage is developed using: